Michaelangel007/easing/README.md

 ```

 We can apply all sorts of "time warping" to produce many different interesting effects.

+In once sense, you could say that `easing` is a function that "warps time".

 Let's investigate and optimize them.